 The disease burden and therefore the projects are wide ranging; from communicable disease, to child and maternal health, as well as the emerging burden of non communicable chronic diseases such as diabetes and COPD.

-IGH currently works across two locations in the country, East London, in the Eastern Cape and the George Hospital in the Western Cape both located on the shores of the Indian Ocean.
+The IGH programme currently works across two locations in the country - East London, in the Eastern Cape and the George Hospital in the Western Cape - both located on the shores of the Indian Ocean.

 1. East London, Eastern Cape - Eastern Cape Government Department of Health